lichfiet/file-explorer-backend/README.md

 # file-explorer-backend

-This is the Node.js backend for the file explorer project, a full setup guide will exist in the [lichfiet/file-explorer-web](https://github.com/lichfiet/file-explorer-web) repository at some point, but this will walk you through getting setup for development of the backend
+This is the Node.js backend for the file explorer project.

-*(If using the S3 Method, you'll first need to setup your API Gateway and Bucket by following [this tutorial](https://github.com/lichfiet/file-explorer-infra)).*

 ## Start Development
 This repository only contains the backend.
 The front end will be containerized at some point so you can build it and forget about it when developing.